virtual-labs/exp-grain-fineness-number-dei/experiment/aim.md

+### Aim
-### To find the distribution of sand grains using a set of sieves and to find the average grain fineness number
+To find the distribution of sand grains using a set of sieves and to find the average grain fineness number.

-### LEARNING OBJECTIVES
+### Learning Objectives
 LO1: To define Grain Fineness Number (GFN) and explain its significance in sand testing.

 LO2: To understand how the sieve shaker mechanism works in separating sand grains based on size.